AlbiCarle/CounterfactualSVDD/README.md

 In this repository you will find MATLAB and Python code for implementing counterfactual analysis using SVDD.
 Specifically

 -) Utils contains the main matlab functions to run the code:

     -) TC_SVDD_TRAINING_NEW.m contains the SVDD training algorithm;

     -) TC_SVDD_TEST.m contains the SVDD test algorithm;

     -) KernelMatrix.m contains the script to use kernels functions;

     -) TestObject_N,m contains the code to compute the distance from the center of the SVDD hyperspheres;

     -) FNR_TCSVDD.m contains the code to control the number of false negatives in the classification;

-    -) holdoutCVKernTCSVDD.m contains the code to optimize the SVDD hyperparameters -) SquareDist.m is a tool functio.
+    -) holdoutCVKernTCSVDD.m contains the code to optimize the SVDD hyperparameters

+    -) SquareDist.m is a tool function.

 -) eXamples contains

     -) an example for extracting counterfactuals from Vehicle Platooning (example.m);

     -) an healthcare dataset example (Diabetes_example.m);

     -) a folder containing the application of CounterfactualSVDD to an smart mobility scenario (MTT).

     -) A brief presentation of the method is reported in Counterfactual_eXplanations.pdf

 Please refer to